Quackers711/Portfolio/README.md

 # Portfolio

-TODO:
+This is the repository for my personal developer portfolio.
+It showcases selected projects, blog posts, and custom-built features using modern web technologies.

+## In progress
-- Make tags clickable and have a search result thing with it.
+- Make tags clickable and implement search functionality.
-- Custom styling
+- Custom styling.
-- Blogpost images
+- Blogpost images.
-- Newsletter?
-(Email on post)
+- Possibility to sign up for newsletter (Email on post).
-- Integrate StoryBlok?
-(Maybe not)
-- Locked icon on blog "index" on locked posts
+- Locked icon on blog "index" on locked posts.
-- Table of contents
+- Table of contents.

 ## Custom implementation:
+- Ability to lock blogs behind password authentication.
 - Blogpost tags/categories.
-- Table of contents
+- Table of contents.

-## TODO TOMORROW
-- Fix global.css not being imported properly